Winters v. United States: Nevada v. United States

-This United States Supreme Court case centered around water rights involving the Truckee River.
+This case centered around water rights involving the Truckee River.
 The defendants in the case were all people who used water from the Truckee River, while the plaintiff was the United States.
 The defendants argued against tribal use of the water in the Truckee River stating that the American tribes were not parties to the original cause of action between the United States and the non-indigenous users of the water.
 The court ruled that the tribes did have water rights and were allowed to make use of the water in the Truckee River.

 United States v.
 New Mexico

 The United States claimed to have reserved the use of water out of the Rio Mimbres stream only where necessary to preserve the environment and wildlife.
 For instance, to care for the timber in the forest or to secure favorable water flows.
-The United States Supreme Court upheld the ruling made earlier by the Supreme Court of New Mexico.
+The Supreme Court upheld the ruling made earlier by the Supreme Court of New Mexico.
 This ruling stated that the United States did not have reserved rights in the Rio Mimbres stream when it came to recreational purposes.